Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: The model

 In words, any individual $\alpha$ who has $\beta_1$ as its ancestor just before the focal learning event will add $\beta_2$ as another ancestor as a result of the event.

-\item The untyped ALG may be turned into a \emph{typed} one by superposing the untyped graph with a Poisson point process that lays down innovations at rate $\mu$ on every line.
-Together with an initial assignment of types to the lines alive at backward time $t$ and propagation along the graph as in the forward model, this determines the types along all lines in the graph. \end{enumerate}
+\item The untyped ALG may be turned into a \emph{typed} one by superposing the untyped graph with a Poisson point process that lays down innovations at rate $\mu$ on every line segment.
+Together with an initial assignment of types to the lines alive at backward time $t$ (recall this step is void if we run the graph until there are no lines left) and propagation along the graph as in the forward model, this determines the types along all lines in the graph. \end{enumerate}